kayeneii/Orbital-Congestion/README.md

 ---

+Thank you for reading our Orbital Congestion Report! ❤️ There is limited access to space data and space-focused innovation, especially for women and underrepresented groups.
+We hope that this report helps spread awareness of this and improves your understanding of what happens outside our planet Earth.

-Thank you for reading our Orbital Congestion Report!❤️ You can connect with any of the contributes on LinkedIn by simply clicking on their names above.
+You can connect with any of the contributors on LinkedIn by simply clicking on their names above.